alaa-a-a/kawarith/README.md

 Each folder contains tweet IDs collected during a specific crisis along with query terms and collection dates.

 2. Labelled Data:
 A gold-standard dataset comprising ~12k unique tweets from seven events: the Jordan floods, Kuwait floods-18, Hafr Albatin floods-19, the Cairo bombing, the Dragon storms, the Beirut explosion and Covid-19.
 Apart from Covid-19, which was labelled by relatedness to the event, tweets were annotated in terms of information type in a multi-label schem.
-A copy of the annotation instructions (translated to English) has been uploaded.
+A copy of the annotation instructions (translated to English) has been uploaded.<br>
 There is a folder for each event containing the following:<br>
 a) tweet IDs and their assigned labels.<br>
 b) tweet IDs for train and test sets.<br>